MaxCarroll0/kayak-hull-optimisation/README.md

 The fidelities are **NOT** linearly related in general.
 But, for a given fluid flow, a linear relationship should hold proved the hull shape is not super weird.
 So the join-Gaussian property will be preserved for specified fluid flows.
 Equally, small variations in fluid flow, especially for calm fluids should be roughly linearly related.

 ## Contrained Bayesian Optimisation of the Gaussian Process
-Optimise the hull parameters to maximise the integral of the output metric over varying fluid flows.
-The fluid flows to consider could just be determined by the user (i.e. a 'calm' scenario vs a 'white water rafting' scenario)
+Optimise the hull parameters under the input constraints to maximise the output metric for the given fluid flow (and kayaker weight).
+The fluid flows to consider could just be determined by the user (i.e. a 'calm' scenario vs a 'white water rafting' scenario).

 **TODO**